NatsukiBot/api/README.md

 ## Installation

+1. Clone the repo: `git clone https://github.com/NatsukiBot/api.git`
-1. Run `npm i`
+2. Run `npm i`
-2. Rename the `ormconfig.example.json` to `ormconfig.json` and modify the database settings.
+3. Rename the `ormconfig.example.json` to `ormconfig.json` and modify the database settings.
-3. Rename the `api.example.json` to `api.json` and generate a **secure** secret.
+4. Rename the `api.example.json` to `api.json` and generate a **secure** secret.
 Use an online password generator if you don't know how.
 Also fill in the `apiServerIp` with the IP of the server the API is running on, which will be used to prevent local requests from using the API request limit.
-4. Run `npm start`
+5. Run `npm start` to start the API on port 5000.
+You can do `npm run prod` to start the API in production mode on port 3001.

 ## Usage